 Try not to discipline in anger.
 Also, do not make empty threats.
 There should be a balanced approach to discipline.
 For instance, as a child grows older, parents should learn to communicate/reason more and punish less.

-The punishment should be proportionate to the wrong.
+The punishment should be proportionate to the wrongdoing.
 Discipline should be consistent and parents should not send conflicting signals.
-Discipline should create intimacy and not distance, such that the child knows to come back and apologize.
+When done right positive discipline should create intimacy and not distance.
+In such situations the child knows to come back and apologize.

 7. Build a safe village around them: